babenkoivan/telegram-notifications/README.md

 ## Advanced Usage

-You can send either single message or message collection at once.
+You can send either a single message or a message collection at once.

 ### Single Message